Cohesity syncs backup and test/dev with new offering

 “While we have seen significant advances in cloud computing to support application infrastructure, enterprises are still struggling with the complexity of creating copies of their data for test and development,” says Cohesity chief marketing officer Lynn Lucas.

-“With this new release, we are further simplifying the data centre.
+“With this new release, we are further simplifying the data center.
 Now organisations can use their backup data to accelerate test/dev while consolidating their secondary storage silos to greatly reduce operational complexity.”

 This new capability will be generally available for all Cohesity customers within the next 90 - 120 days.